 Characteristics of Beetles

-- They can be found in water and on the land.
+- They can be found in water and on land.

-- Some species can fly and they can be identified by their rough, armor-like forewings.
+- Some species can fly and are identified by their rough, armor-like forewings.
 These forewings cover and protect their membranous hind wings, which are used for flying.

 - Like all arthropods, a beetle has a segmented body.
-The beetle’s body is divided into three sections such as head, abdomen, and thorax.
+The beetle’s body is divided into three sections: head, abdomen, and thorax.

 - Beetles are characterized by a hard exoskeleton and forewings (elytra).
 The exoskeleton is made from several plates called sclerites.